MetricCalc

 Inches to CM

-Turn inch measurements into centimeters with the exact 2.54 cm per inch relationship.
+Convert inch measurements into centimeters using the exact relationship of 1 inch = 2.54 cm.

 mm